Gladwellchebelyon/GROUP7_BOX_OFFICE_MOVIES_ANALYSIS/README.md

 This comprehensive approach provides deeper insights into the complex structure of our data, helping us identify patterns, correlations, and underlying factors that are crucial for building robust and accurate predictive models.
+### **Correlation matrix of relationships between `domestic_gross`, `foreign_gross`, and `year`**

+- **Domestic Gross vs. Foreign Gross**: There is a strong positive correlation (0.82), indicating that movies with higher domestic earnings tend to also have higher foreign earnings.
+- **Year vs. Domestic Gross**: There is a very weak positive correlation (0.019), suggesting almost no linear relationship between the year and domestic earnings.
+- **Year vs. Foreign Gross**: The correlation is not explicitly shown, but it appears to be similarly weak.
     ```bash
     #Correlation analysis
     corr = bomdf[['domestic_gross', 'foreign_gross', 'year']].corr()